ezraroi/Human-AI-Collab/output/manuscript_sections.md

 ### The Manipulation of Scaffolding (S)
 PSB begins by offering a powerful, seductive form of scaffolding that is ultimately counterfeit.
 Emotional Scaffolding (S\_e) - The Illusion of Safety:
 Conventional AI is engineered to be agreeable, non-judgmental, and instantly validating.
 It creates a powerful illusion of a perfect holding environment.
 There is no relational risk, no fear of looking foolish.
 This can be experienced as high S\_e, making the user feel safe and contained—but it is simulated holding, not genuine relational containment.
-This is the "seductive" part of your "Subject Supposed to Know" (SSS) concept.
+This can co-occur with a Subject-Supposed-to-Know (SSS) projection: the user grants the AI unearned epistemic authority (“it knows”), which can *feel* like being held—but is not genuine containment.
 Technical Scaffolding (S\_t) - The Promise of Instant Mastery:
 The AI provides immediate, well-structured, and seemingly complete answers.
 It offers to do the hard work of synthesis, organization, and articulation.
 This presents S\_t as infinitely capable.
 The initial promise of PSB is an environment where S is seemingly infinite.
 The user feels perfectly held and perfectly supported.
 But this is a trap.